MdSaifAli063/React-Color-Picker/README.md

 | 🌓 `getContrastColor` | Calculates contrast color for text      |
 | 🌗 `shadeColor`       | Generates lighter/darker color variants |

-## Contributing
+## 🤝 Contributing

-Feel free to submit issues and enhancement requests!
+- Contributions, issues, and feature requests are welcome!
+- If you’d like to improve this project, feel free to fork and submit a pull request.

+💡 Every little improvement helps make this project better for everyone.

 ## License